CORPORATE SOCIAL RESPONSIBILITY

 Accidents happen quickly, especially in our sector.
 That is why we regularly roll out awareness-raising campaigns with a focus on safety and safe working practices.
 It is our ambition to reduce the number of lost-time accidents to zero because every accident is one too many.
 In order to achieve that goal, the ‘GO FOR ZERO’, our own safety campaign in which we take numerous actions, was set up in 2012.

 We also invest heavily in refresher courses and organise annual training days for our construction workers and road workers with safety as a central theme.
 Each site also holds at least one toolbox meeting per month, during which the real dangers on the site are discussed.

-"Every accident can be avoided and everyone has a role to play: from the builder to the site or project manager and management."
+"Every accident can be avoided and everyone has a role to play: from construction worker to site manager or project manager and the management."

 Peter, Head of the Internal Safety and Prevention Service